acenet-arc/cloud_from_a_to_z/_episodes/create-a-first-virtual-machine.md

 > {: .solution}
 {: .challenge}

-> ## Create a VM with an invalid hostname
+> ## VM names to hostnames
 >
-> What does the hostname become if you create a VM with an instance name which isn't a valid hostname such as `_test` or `test!abs`?
+> If you were to create two VMs with names of `_test` and `test!abs` what would the hostname for the VM be?
 > > ## Solution
-> > the instance name will be modified such that it is a valid host name be removing the invalid characters.
-So `_test` will become `test` and `test!abs` will become `testabs`.
+> > the VM name will be modified to remove invalid characters.
+So a VM name of `_test` will become a hostname of `test` and VM name of `test!abs` will become `testabs` hostname.
+When you log into a VM you see the hostname and not the VM name at the command prompt.
 > {: .solution}
 {: .challenge}